-They are currently a wife and husband team that run the business together.
+The owners are a married couple that run the business together.
 They have a few part time employees that help with the sales floor.
-Since the majority of their sales are from custom products they have low inventory compared to traditional large furniture retailers (with average inventory turnover at about 110 days).
+Since the majority of their sales are from custom products, they have low inventory compared to traditional large furniture retailers (with average inventory turnover at about 110 days).
 Customers either pay a deposit of 50-75% down or pay in full for their orders.
 Orders are typically received in 3-5 weeks.
-So the business cash flow is very consistent.
+The business cash flow is very consistent.

-One of the owner puts in about 30 hours a week at the showroom.
-Owner 1 does a majority of sales and ordering.
-The second owner puts in about 30 hours a week as an assembler, repairman, delivery driver (to those customers who want delivery to their home).
-The owners take a considerable amount of vacation each year (6 weeks or so).
+Lifestyle - One of the owners puts in about 25-30 hours a week at the showroom.
+Owner 1 does the majority of sales and ordering.
+The second owner puts in about 25-30 hours a week as an assembler, repairman, delivery driver (to those customers who want delivery to their home).
+The owners take a considerable amount of vacation each year (8 weeks or so).
 They are closed on Sundays and holidays and holiday weekends (Memorial Day, 4th of July, Labor Day, Thanksgiving).
 You can set your own hours and enjoy flexibility in your life.
 They have great employees that help run the business while they are away.

 They currently lease a 2500 square foot showroom with 500 square feet of warehouse space.
 The rent is $3000/month NNN (this included the CAM charges).
 They are on a month to month lease, the landlord is willing to sign a long term lease with options.
 This great business can also be relocated by the new ownership.
 The broker can assist a buyer with finding a new location.
 The rent is on par with the industry average of 7.1%.
 However, a new owner may be able to negotiate better terms considering the volatility in commercial real estate, due to the COVID-19 pandemic.